 Reservations are always best.
-Count on long waits at chain restaurants in the tourist district if you don’t call ahead or book with OpenTable.
+Count on long waits at chain restaurants in the tourist areas in and around the theme parks if you don’t call ahead or book with OpenTable.
 The celebrity-chef restaurants are mega-sized, so calling the same day works well.

-Ways to save: Magical Dining Month is held every September.
-During that time, more than 100 restaurants offer three-course prix-fixe dinners for $35 per person.
+Ways to save: Visit Orlando’s Magical Dining event every September.
+It's a five-week foodie bonanza where more than 100 restaurants offer three-course prix-fixe dinners for $35 per person.

 Theme park fare